 After this pretty long introduction, I would like to start describing our one day trip.
-In the meantime, I am going to develop some important information, regarding to a particular section of our route and also point an another proposed trails, as can be made within one day period from Wołosate.
+In the meantime, I am going to develop some important information, regarding a particular section of our route and also point an another proposed trails, as can be made within a day period from Wołosate.

 First thing, that came to my mind – 1st of May, a 1st day when Wołosate – Łubnia border crossing point is opened, then we should expect some crowds.
-Some tourist may go to the mountains for a few days.
+Some tourists may go to the mountains for a few days.
 These concerns rose, when I saw a lot of people occupying the ticket box, where the Main Beskid Trail splits with a blue trail, ascending on the Pass under Tarnica [Przeł. pod Tarnicą] (Pic.
 3).

-Fortunately, the majority of these people were headed towards Tarnica, unlike to the Main Beskid Trail, which was almost empty.
+Fortunately, the majority of these people were headed towards Tarnica, unlike the Main Beskid Trail, which was almost empty.

-Wołosate lies in the shallow valley of the Wołosatka stream, that starts vis-a-vis a Menczył peak.
+Wołosate lies in the shallow valley of the Wołosatka stream, which starts vis-a-vis a Menczył peak.
 Next, we are going upstream until we reach the junction.
 This is the moment when we must turn right on the Poland-Ukraine border.
 From now, everything was new for me, because as I mentioned earlier, I couldn’t go there beyond this period.
 At first, we saw a few border guard cars, located alongside this narrow gravel road, just before and behind the bridge.
 When we were approaching closer, we could see, that something is happening there (Pic.
 5).